Skip to main content

 You can reach us Monday - Friday, 8:30am - 5:30pm.
 The Leaving Violence Program is closed on public holidays.

-If you would like to request for information, provide feedback, complaints or make an appeal, please call the helpline to speak to one of our support workers who will be able to assist you.
+To submit a complaint, compliment or provide general feedback about your service experience, you can either email us at: [email protected] or call the helpline to speak to one of our support workers who will be able to assist you.